 Okay, now that you've got a game (or two.
 Or ten...) on Steam, you'll need to know how the library works.

-On the right you can see my games list.
-This is only a small section (I may have a small 'owning more games than I can possibly play' problem) for illustration purposes, but whether you've got three or mumble-something-270+ games on your list, it'll be much the same.
+You can see my list of games in the image above.
+This is only a small section (I may have a small problem of owning more games than I could possibly play) for illustration purposes, but whether you've got three or three hundred games on your list, it'll look the same.

-The greyed out games are ones you own, but don't have installed on the computer you're using.
-The ones with bright white names are games you do have installed and are ready to play.
+The greyed out games are ones you own but don't have installed on the computer you're using.
+The ones with bright white names are games that are installed and ready to play.

-To play your games, just double-click the name or click once and then click the 'play' button from the games' page (second image below).
+To play your games, just double-click the name or click once and then click the 'play' button from the games' page (see the second image above).

 The Steam Community

-To the right is a screenshot of the Steam community page.
-The Steam Community is where a lot of the extra value Steam provides comes in.
+The Steam community is a major part of the service.
 Not only does the community feature allow you to see what other games people are playing and talking about, it also lets you maintain a friends list and provides an in-app chat.

-There are also individual community pages for every game on Steam, where discussions, screenshots and fanworks are shared.
-They can be a great resource if you're experiencing a bug, stuck on a particular part, trying to figure out how to get an achievement, or just want to talk about how much fun you're having!
+There are individual community pages for every game on Steam where discussions, screenshots and fan works are shared.
+They can be a great resource if you're experiencing a bug, stuck on a particular part, trying to figure out how to get an achievement or just want to talk about how much fun you're having!

-To the right is a screenshot of the bottom left-hand corner of the Steam app window.
-If you click on the 'add a game' title, a menu with the options shown will come up.
-You want to select 'activate a product on Steam'.
+On the bottom left-hand corner of the Steam app window, you'll see a button that says 'add a game'.
+If you click there, a menu with the options will come up.
+You will want to select 'activate a product on Steam'.
 Once you do that, follow the prompts in the popup, type or paste in your game key when the box appears and you're set!